SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-legacy.md

 ## Collecting Logs

-This page provides instructions on configuring log collection for the Windows Legacy App, so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.
+This section provides instructions on configuring log collection for the Windows Legacy App, so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.
 A sample log message and example query are also provided.

 [Windows Performance](/docs/integrations/microsoft-azure/performance) is considered a separate data type.